maorcc/hassio-addon-transmission/transmission/DOCS.md

 ## Installation

-Follow these steps to get the add-on installed on your system:

-1. Navigate in your Home Assistant frontend to **Settings** -> **Add-ons** -> **Add-on store**.
-2. Click the three dots on the top right corner and select **Repositories**.
-2. Add the repository `https://github.com/maorcc/hassio-addon-transmission` to your list of add-ons repositories.
+Regular steps for installing an add-on:

+1. Add this repository to your Add-on Store.
+The easy way to do it is to click on [this link](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fmaorcc%2Fhassio-addon-transmission) that will open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.
+Alternatively you can manually add the repository `https://github.com/maorcc/hassio-addon-transmission` to your Home Assistant add-ons repositories list.
-3. Exit back to the **Add-on store**.
+2. Go to the Home Asistant **Add-on store**.
-3. Find the "Transmission" add-on and click it.
+3. Find the "Transmission" add-on and click on it.
 4. Click on the "INSTALL" button.
+5. Turn on the **Show in sidebar** and **Start on boot** options.

 ## Configuration

-### Confguration directory
+### Confguration directory (aka `config-dir``)

-In the add-on **Configuration** page you can specify the location of the Transmission Configuration directory.
+In the add-on **Configuration** page you can specify the *config-dir*.
+Default=**/config/transmission**

-That configuration directory contains files and subdirectories that are used as the "database" of Transmission.
-Transmission reads this folder on startup and saves it on shutdown.
-You can change the settings using the Transmission web UI or by editing the files while the Transmission add-on is stopped.
+The config-dir contains files and subdirectories that are used as the "database" of Transmission.
+Transmission reads this folder content on startup and saves it on shutdown.

+If the config-dir empty or does not exist, the add-on will create it and fill it with its default settings.

-As said, you can change the location of the configuration directory in the add-on configuration page.
-But if you change the configuration directory after running the add-on, your old settings will not automatically move from the old to the new configuration directory.
+You can change the config-dir folder location in the add-on configuration page.
+But if you change it after running the add-on, your settings will not automatically move from the old to the new location.
 If you want your old configuration then you need to copy the relevant files manually.

 ### The Settings.json file

-Most Transmission settings are stored in the `settings.json` file that is found in the configuration directory.
+The Transmission settings are stored in the `settings.json` file that is located in the config-dir.

 Two ways to change Transmission settings:
-1. Most Transmission settings can be changed via its web UI.
+1. Most Transmission settings can be changed via the Transmission web UI.
 (Recommended)
 2. Edit the settings.json file manually but only while the add-on is not running.
 Because on Transmission shutdown all the settings are automatically saved from memory.
-(Security related settings cannot be changed using the web UI.)
+(Security related settings cannot be changed in the web UI.)

-For full documentation on Transmission options see the [Transmission Docs].
+For full documentation on Transmission settings see the [Transmission Docs].

+> <big>⚠️ IMPORTANT</big>
+>
+> Changes to the `settings.json` file should only be done when the add-on is stopped.
+Otherwise your changes will be discarded.

 ### Modified Default Settings

 This add-on uses transmission default settings as described in the [Transmission Docs], except for the followings:
-1. `rpc-whitelist` and `rpc-host-whitelist` also includes local network values, so that the UI would be accessible by default from the local network.
-You can change these settings only by manually editing the settings.json file.
+1. `rpc-whitelist`="172.30.32.2".
+Do not chnage this value.
+2. "rpc-host-whitelist-enabled"= false.
+You can enable this if you also set the "rpc-host-whitelist" option to your Home Assistant host name.
-2. `download-dir` is set by default to "/share/download".
-This can be changed using the web UI.
+3. `download-dir` is where Transmission will put the files it downloadeds.
+The default is set to "/share/download".
+You can set it to any location either under `/media` or `/share`.
+This can also be changed using the web UI.

 ## How to use

-1. Start the add-on.
-2. On first run, the add-on will create a Transmission Config Directory and fill it up with the default settings.
-3. Access the Transmission Web UI clicking the "OPEN WEB UI" button on the add-on page.
+The "Transmission" web UI is available on the Home Assistant sidebar.

 ## Support